Courses

 Course Code: 01-05-T929

 Structured Query Language (SQL) is the programming language for managing data in relational databases.
-This class will discuss the theory, logic, and syntax, and give a basic overview so that you can obtain a basic understanding of SQL capabilities.
+This class discusses the theory, logic, and syntax of SQL and gives you basic understanding of SQL capabilities.
+The class format includes lecture and real-world examples.

 Performance Objectives: Upon completion of this course, you should be able to: